Xinrui6/Build-World/README.md

 2. User can determine the name.
 3. Using keyboard to control avator to move around;
 4. A “Heads Up Display” (HUD): Text that describes the tile currently under the mouse pointer.
 5. Lights off!!
 You can only see what aroung you.
+6. You can go upstairs if you can find the door.
+7. You need a key to open the door.
+8. The theme of every level are different.
+9. There are two portals, you can use them, but the result is random.
-6. To Be Continued...
+10. To Be Continued...

 ##  Basic Control System :video_game:
 **MENU**